rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 The Proposer needs to periodically submit the root of the state tree and the root of the accumulator to the State Commitment Chain contract on the chain.

-So we have a modular Layer2 with low gas fees, high TPS, and greater security, it is Rooch.
+So we have a modular Layer2 with low gas fees, high TPS, and greater security, this is **Rooch**.

 ![Rooch Architecture](/diagram/rooch-architecture.svg)